wangxian/wav2lip_288x288/README.md

 # author
-Project  made by Lu Rui from Langzizhixin Technology company in Chengdu, China, 2025.1.1
+Project  made by langzizhixin from Langzizhixin Technology company in Chengdu, China, 2025.1.1

 # Citing